Unbanned Bible Publications

 All hell broke loose in the streets and surrounding towns and neighborhoods of Johannesburg.

-When news of Martial Law reached the action group The Reds, they immediately took their fury to the streets.
-As in all other so-called ‘peaceful’ demonstrations, Mahatma Gandhi’s [bottom of WebPage] ‘passive-resistance’ quickly escalated into civil disobedience and violence.
+When news of Martial Law reached the action group The Reds, their anger immediately erupted in a full-blown war in the streets.
+As in all other so-called ‘peaceful’ demonstrations, Mahatma Gandhi’s [bottom of the WebPage] ‘passive-resistance’ quickly escalated into civil disobedience and violence.

 On 10 March 1922, Jan Smuts launched his all-out military strike against rioting miners all over the Witwatersrand.
 To ‘assist’ the Police Force, the “heavy-handed” Smuts simultaneously called out the Artillery, the Burger commandos, the British Cavalry, the Defense Force and the Air Force — not to intimidate the rioters, but to obliterate the uprising completely.